 A Helpful Reminder

 Please remember that integration is a natural process that wants to take place.
-Your spiritual endeavor and the growth you have achieved is never wasted, and is waiting to flow into your life and transform it.
+Your spiritual endeavor and the growth you have achieved is never wasted.
+All the effort you have put into your spiritual life is waiting to flow into your life and transform it.
 Integration focused psychotherapy gently helps you to heal and dissolve the energetic blocks that make up the dam that is holding back the transformational energy from flowing into all of you.

-If you have not already tried the practices of self-compassion outlined in my free report above (top right), I encourage you to download it and to pick a time this week that you can begin to explore this powerful practice.
+If you have not already tried the practices of self-compassion outlined in my free report Be Happy Now!, I encourage you to sign up on my homepage and to pick a time this week that you can begin to explore this powerful practice.

 Thank you for reading this article and I welcome any questions, feedback, or stories of your own process of integration.
 Also, if you would like to set up an initial appointment, or find more resources in the area of integrating spiritual experience, please Contact Me.